Careers360 Logo

 MAH MBA CET Analysis 2026 for Day 3

-The MAH MBA CET 2026 Day 3 exam will be conducted on April 8 in multiple shifts.
-The detailed section-wise analysis, difficulty level, and memory-based questions for each shift will be provided here once the exam concludes.
+The MAH MBA CET 2026 Day 3 shift 1 has been over now.
+The shift 1 analysis is given below.
+The detailed section-wise analysis, difficulty level, and memory-based questions for each shift will be provided here once the shift 2 exam concludes.

 MAH MBA CET Analysis 2026 Day 3 Slot 1